cfinke/Technic.scad/README.md

 # Technic.scad

 An OpenSCAD Technic-compatible piece generator.
-It currently supports generation of axles, pin connectors, axle pins, and 24-tooth gears.
+It currently supports generation of axles, pin connectors, axle pins, elbows, and 24-tooth gears.

 ![The default ouput of each Technic.scad module.](images/Technic.png)